Extremal divisors on moduli spaces of rational curves with marked points: Counterexample to the Castravet--Tevelev conjecture

 \begin{Lemma} A general curve $C$ in the covering family $\mathcal{F}$ of $D_k$ is irreducible. \end{Lemma} \begin{proof} Note that it will suffice to prove that $\psi_1(C)$ is irreducible, i.e. that a general curve in $\mathcal{G}$ is irreducible.
 Let $T$ be the union of all lines through $p_2$ that are contained in $S$.
 Note that $T$ must have codimension at least $2$, since otherwise $S$ contains a codimension $1$ cone over $p_2$ and by irreducibility $S$ itself is a cone over $p_2$.
 However, $p_2$ is a point of multiplicity one less than the degree of $S$, so this is a contradiction.
-If we consider the map $\pi\colon \Pj^{n+2} \sm \{p_2\} \ra \Pj^{n+1}$ that projects from the point $p_2$, the image of $T$ is a subvariety of codimension at least $2$ and the image of a $2$-plane through $p_2$ is a line.
-Hence, for a general $2$-plane $h$ containing $p_2$, $\pi(h) \cap \pi(T) = \0$.
-We can reformulate this statement as follows: for a general $2$-plane $h \subset \Pj^{k+2}$ containing $p_2$, the curve $S \cap h$ contains no line through $p_2$.